-“Bitcoin and crypto currency have as much of a future as the internet itself.”
+“Bitcoin and cryptocurrency have as much of a future as the internet itself.”

 – Christine Lagarde

 Cryptocurrencies are now emerging as hotbeds of speculation.
 India is a nation with more than a billion people who had lately experienced demonetization.
 This was the time when Indians in large number started capitalizing their cash in Bitcoin and proceed to owe them now.
-This spike made some tech-savvy citizens to purchase Bitcoins as well as accomplish something with the blockchain protocol itself.
+This spike made some tech-savvy citizens purchase Bitcoins as well as accomplish something with the blockchain protocol itself.
 The crypto network is growing at a rapid pace but until today there is no clear policy or regulation to regulate the same.
-The stand taken by government, banks, and courts have been unclear.
+The stand taken by the government, banks, and courts has been unclear.

-In a country like India, where we value everything by its monetary worth, the sure-shot way to beat cash is to make currency that is more valuable than cash.
-A crypto exchange and a wallet that would allow hundreds of millions of citizens to become part of the crypto economy will be a great leap for the entire blockchain community.
+In a country like India, where we value everything by its monetary worth, the sure-shot way to beat cash is to make a currency that is more valuable than cash.
+Crypto exchange and a wallet that would allow hundreds of millions of citizens to become part of the crypto economy will be a great leap for the entire blockchain community.

 What is Cryptocurrency?